nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 import seedu.address.model.Model;

 /**
- * Changes the remark of an existing company in the address book.
+ * Changes the remark of an existing client in the address book.
  */
 public class RemarkCommand extends Command {